MCL Tear Treatment in Herculaneum, MO

 Pre- and Post-Surgical Rehabilitation

-Pre/post surgical rehabilitation is essential for recovery before and after surgery.
+Pre/post surgical rehabilitation is crucial for recovery both before and after surgery.
 At Axes Physical Therapy in Herculaneum, MO, we create individualized rehab plans to ready your knee for surgery by boosting strength and flexibility.
 Post-surgery, our Herculaneum, MO physical therapists partner with you to maximize recovery, concentrating on knee stability and functional restoration.
-This comprehensive approach guarantees you can resume your regular activities swiftly and securely.
+This comprehensive approach makes sure you can get back to your everyday activities as promptly and safely as possible.

 Herculaneum, MO Physical Therapy for MCL Tears